 Select the Teams Rooms on Windows or Teams Rooms for Android tab for more information on Teams Room security on your device.

-Microsoft works with our partners to deliver a solution that is secure and doesn't require additional actions to secure Microsoft Teams Rooms.
-This article discusses many of the security features found in Teams Rooms.
+Microsoft works with our partners to deliver a solution that is secure and doesn't require additional actions to secure Microsoft Teams Rooms on Windows.
+This section discusses many of the security features found in Teams Rooms on Windows.

 Microsoft Teams Rooms should not be treated like a typical end-user workstation.
-Not only are the use cases vastly different, but the default security profiles are also much different.
+Not only are the use cases vastly different, but the default security profiles are also much different, we recommend treating them as appliances.
+Installing additional software on your Teams Rooms devices is not supported by Microsoft.
 This article applies to Microsoft Teams Rooms devices running on Windows.

 Limited end-user data is stored on Teams Rooms.
 End-user data may be stored in the log files for troubleshooting and support only.
 At no point can an attendee of a meeting using Teams Rooms copy files to the hard drive or sign in as themselves.
 No end-user data is transferred to, or accessible by, the Microsoft Teams Rooms device.

-Even though end users can't put files on a Teams Rooms hard drive, Microsoft Defender is still enabled.
-Teams Rooms performance is tested with Microsoft Defender.
+Even though end users can't put files on a Teams Rooms hard drive, Microsoft Defender is still enabled out of the box.
+Teams Rooms performance is tested with Microsoft Defender, including enrolling into the Defender for Endpoint portal.
 Disabling this or adding endpoint security software can lead to unpredictable results and potential system degradation.